-The Company operates in both Canada and the U.S.A.
-The Company's equipment and reclamation deposits are in Canada.
-The Company's exploration and evaluation assets are located in the U.S.A.
+The Company operates in both Canada and the United States.
+The Company's reclamation deposits and exploration and evaluation assets are located in the Canada and the United States.

 12. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT

 Capital management

 The Company manages its capital to safeguard the Company's ability to continue as a going concern, so that it can continue to provide adequate returns to shareholders and benefits to other stakeholders, and to have sufficient funds on hand for business opportunities as they arise.